A LITTLE BIT OF 126TH SIG. BN. HISTORY

 Organized in the Massachusetts National Guard and Federally recognized

-23 October 1940 at Boston as Headquarters Battery, 3rd Battalion, 180th
+23 October 1940 at Boston as Headquarters Battery, 3rd Battalion, 180th Field

 Artillery, an element of the 26th Division.